 The Private Equity Review: Italy

-Apart from the perception of the country's political instability limiting the appetite of large international investors for local funds, other structural factors influence the Italian fundraising landscape, which is not catching up with the significant increase in global fundraising numbers in recent years.
-Allocations to private equity by Italian pension funds continue to represent a very limited portion of their assets compared to pension funds in other Western countries.
-Also, pension funds are now more willing than in the past to diversify their PE commitments geographically, and this is reducing allocations to local funds.6 This situation is unlikely to change rapidly.
-While Italian managers receive limited support from domestic institutional investors, only some of them have the size, track record and ability to raise funds in the international markets.
-Another element to note is that sub-threshold managers under Directive 2011/61/EU on Alternative Investment Fund Managers (AIFMD) are subject to an authorisation requirement pursuant to Italian law.
-This is making the market for venture capital and other small funds less dynamic and diversified than it was in the pre-AIFMD scenario (when unregulated structures were also available).
+Apart from the perception of the country's political instability limiting the appetite of large international investors for local funds, other structural factors have traditionally influenced the Italian fundraising landscape, which has not caught up with the significant increase in global fundraising numbers in recent years.
+Allocations to private equity by Italian pension funds continue to represent a limited portion of their assets compared to pension funds in other Western countries.
+Also, pension funds are now more willing than in the past to diversify their PE commitments geographically, and this is reducing allocations to local funds.
+More generally, only some Italian managers have the size, track record and ability to raise funds in the international markets.

 i Preferred jurisdictions and legal forms

 Italian sponsors typically establish private equity funds as contractual structures governed by Italian law and managed by investment entities authorised and supervised by the Bank of Italy.
 Establishing funds under the law of another jurisdiction is infrequent for Italian sponsors.
 In some instances, funds were formed as English limited partnerships (before Brexit) considering their particular investor base or the management team's ability to implement an investment strategy covering multiple jurisdictions.